NHL Buzz: Scheifele to return for Jets against Penguins | NHL.com

 New Jersey Devils

-Tomas Nosek practiced on Sunday for the first time since having surgery for a broken foot.
+Tomas Nosek practiced Sunday for the first time since having surgery for a broken foot.

 The forward hasn't played since Nov.
 18, when he was injured in a 5-3 loss to the New York Rangers, but could return when the Devils host the Colorado Avalanche on Tuesday (7:30 p.m.
 ET, HULU, ESPN+).